mrakesh0608/Sahaay/README.md

 - Install and open development build app in your Android device.

 ## Production Build - Android App
-- Run `npm run build-apk` to generate production apk
+- Run `npm run build-apk` to generate apk
 - Download apk from [Expo dev](https://expo.dev/)
 - Install and open app in your Android device.